 101 Eau de Parfum – Rose, Sweet Pea, White Cedar – Sample

-All fragrances from Bon Parfumeur can be mixed or "layered".
-For this you can, depending on the desired intensity, spray the recommended combination on top of each other with the actual fragrance.
-This perfume combines particularly well with 001 for a fresh note, 201 for a fruity note and 801 for an aquatic freshness.
+The scents of Bon Parfumeur can be mixed or "layered" together.
+Depending on the desired intensity, one can spray the recommended combination option from the product description over the actual fragrance.
+This perfume combines particularly well with 001 for a fresh note, with 201 for a fruity note, and with 801 for an aquatic note.

-Damask Rose, Lily of the Valley, White Cedar, Sweet Pea
+Top notes: Bergamot, Cardamom, Lavender Heart notes: Damask Rose, Lily of the Valley, White Cedar, Sweet Pea Base notes: Amber, Patchouli, Musk

 Fragrance Family